lokalise/i18n-ally-jetbrains-docs/language-files/yaml.md

 {% highlight yaml %}
 metadata:
-    non_translation_stuff_is_here: 000
+    non_translation_key: true
 translations:
     key:
-        value: 'This is NOT supported, because we call it translations.key.value while the app would use just key.value’
+        value: 'This is NOT supported, because i18n Ally calls it like `translations.key.value` while the app would use just `key.value`'
 {% endhighlight %}

 ### Complex structures within a key are not supported